garykac/woven/docs/spell-list.md

 'Category: Starter, Eye Defend

 Anchor one of your Eyes.
-Push away all eyes within 1 space.
-No eyes may move within 1 space of an Anchor.
+Remove all other Eyes from that space and push away all eyes within 1 space.

+No Eyes may move within 1 space of this Eye while it is Anchored.

 ### Blur
 ```